 The public is reminded of the following resources and support networks in Carbondale:

-- Crime Stoppers: Crime Stoppers provides a unique way for citizens to provide information about criminal activity without having to provide your name, address, or telephone number.
-Additionally, Carbondale / SIU / Murphysboro / Jackson County Crime Stoppers pays cash rewards of up to $1,000 for information that leads to the arrest of the offender.
+- Crime Stoppers: Crime Stoppers provides a unique way for citizens to provide information about criminal activity without providing their name, address, or telephone number.
+Additionally, Carbondale / SIU / Murphysboro / Jackson County Crime Stoppers pays cash rewards of up to $1,000 for information that leads to the offender's arrest.

 - Neighborhood Watch: The Neighborhood Watch Program empowers citizens to become active in community efforts through participation in Neighborhood Watch groups.
-Neighborhood Watch has long been called the extra “eyes and ears” of law enforcement, but the program has evolved into something more- a complex relationship that unites citizens, government leaders, and community policing officers as equal partners in crime prevention and community safety.
+Neighborhood Watch has long been called the extra "eyes and ears" of law enforcement.
+Still, the program has evolved into something more- a complex relationship that unites citizens, government leaders, and community policing officers as equal partners in crime prevention and community safety.

-- Submit a Tip: If you have information related to a crime, you can submit a tip through the police department’s website.
-If you wish to give your name, you can do so, and a police officer may contact you for further details.
+- Submit a Tip: If you have information about a crime, you can submit a tip through the police department's website.
 Each tip is reviewed and investigated by a police officer.

 - Stay Informed – Sign up to receive press releases from the City of Carbondale and the Carbondale Police Department.
 We share public safety information and provide details on community events and programs.
 By staying informed, you may be able to help us when we request information from the public.

 - Victim Advocacy Services - The Carbondale Police Department Victim Advocacy Program provides support and social services to victims and witnesses of crime.
-Services are provided primarily to victims of violent crimes along with anyone who is a crime victim in need of services.
+Services are provided primarily to victims of violent crimes and anyone who is a crime victim in need of assistance.